spring-peepers-2014/TravelBlog/README.md

 For each trip, a user can
 - add location markers to the map
 - create blog posts
-- upload photos
 - pin blog posts to a location marker
-- pin photos to a location marker
 - view a map with all location markers
-- click a location marker to see all blog posts and photos pinned to that location
+- click a location marker to see all blog posts pinned to that location

 ## HOW TO CONTRIBUTE